 Tips for Meeting People and Making Meaningful Connections

-Why are friends important?
+Why are friends so important?

-The life-enhancing, mood boosting benefits of friends
+The benefits of friendships

 Improve your mood.
 Spending time with happy and positive friends can elevate your mood and boost your outlook.

 Help you to reach your goals.
 Whether you're trying to get fit, give up smoking, or otherwise improve your life, encouragement from a friend can really boost your willpower and increase your chances of success.

 Reduce your stress and depression.
 Having an active social life can bolster your immune system and help reduce isolation, a major contributing factor for depression.

 Support you through tough times.
 Even if it's just having someone to share your problems with, friends can help you cope with serious illness, the loss of a job or loved one, the breakup of a relationship, or any other challenges in life.

 Support you as you age.
 As you age, retirement, illness, and the death of loved ones can often leave you isolated.
 Having people you can turn to for company and support can provide purpose as you age and be a buffer against depression, disability, hardship and loss.

 Boost your self-worth.
 Friendship is a two-way street, and the "give" side of the give-and-take contributes to your own sense of self-worth.
 Being there for your friends makes you feel needed and adds purpose to your life.